softknk/BigData_Airflow_Hubway/README.md

 the `results` folder contains the two files (Excel KPI and heatmap.html) that were produced after successfully running the workflow with Airflow.

 ## Installation
-To build and run the two different docker containers called "airflow" and "hadoop" do:
+To build and run the two different docker containers called `airflow` and `hadoop` do:

 ```bash
   docker-compose up --build